amandavolkamer/IBM-Coursera-/README.md

 - **Segmenting & Clustering the Toronto Neighborhoods.ipynb**: Analysis of Toronto neighborhoods using clustering techniques.
 - - **Data Visualization Topic Survey.ipynb**: Survey-based analysis and data visualization for understanding various data trends.
 - **House_Sales.ipynb**: Data analysis on house sales data, including exploration and visualization.
-- **Machine Learning Final Assignment.ipynb**: A machine learning project covering a supervised learning model for predicting house prices.
+- **Machine Learning Final Assignment.ipynb**: A machine learning project covering upervised learning models and model evaluation for predicting loan approval outcomes.
 - **Loading Data and Viewing Data 2.ipynb**: An activity to extract data, create a dataframe, and visualize results through a dashboard.

 #### Visualizations
-The visualizations in this repository showcase crime and housing data from New York and Toronto.
+The visualizations in this repository showcase crime and housing data from New York and Toronto, and more.
 These images provide insights into crime rates, housing prices, and clustering of venues and neighborhoods.

 - **Manhattan Neighborhoods Map.PNG**: Map of neighborhoods in Manhattan.
 - **New York Crime Heat Map.PNG**: Heatmap showing crime distribution across New York.